WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

 In the example above, both `f32x4.qfma` instructions refer to the same `fpenv`, and will get the same results when given the same input.

-A `fpenv` has a single `varuint32` attribute.
+A `fpenv` has a single `varuint32` attribute which is reserved for future extensibility and must be `0` for now.
 This is a opaque value that does not represent anything in particular.
 The identity of a `fpenv` is the value encapsulated inside of it, which is non-deterministic.
 This `fpenv` can be imported/exported between modules to require consistency.
-The attribute is reserved for future extensibility.

 ```wast
 ;; module a